 UPS.com processes over 15 million package tracking transactions daily.
-A growing number of those tracking requests now come from customers in those countries that have wireless access to UPS tracking information.
-Package tracking, pickup requests, rate quotes, account opening, wireless registration, drop-off locator, transit times and supply ordering services are all available at the customer's desktop or laptop.
-The site also displays full domestic and international service information and allows customers to process outbound shipments as well as return labels for their customers.
+A growing number of those tracking requests now come from customers in countries that have wireless access to UPS tracking information.

-Businesses in a number of countries also can download UPS OnLine ToolsSM, to their own websites for direct use by their customers.
-This allows users to access the information they need without leaving our customers' websites.
+- Package tracking, pickup requests, rate quotes, account opening, wireless registration, drop-off locator, transit times and supply ordering services are all available at customers' desktops or laptops.
+The site also displays full domestic and international service information and allows customers to process outbound shipments as well as return labels for their customers. - Businesses in a number of countries also can download UPS OnLine Tools SM to their own websites for direct use by their customers.
+This allows users to access the information they need without leaving our customers' websites. - In 2007, we integrated all freight products, including international air freight forwarding shipments, into our small package visibility systems.
+Now a shipper can view the status of package and freight shipments from a single web page.